ThierryGautier/robot/README.md

 # Hikey project
 hikey 96boards sources
-- The motioncontrol directory is a C project used to communicate with FRDM_KV31 board through bluetooth rfcomm connection.
+- The motion_control directory is a C project used to communicate with FRDM_KV31 board through bluetooth rfcomm connection.
-- The joystick directory is a C project used to read gamepad information.
+- The gamepad directory is a C project used to read gamepad information.
 The gamepad information drives robot.